betacygni/ICESummerSchool2023/README.md

 > casa
 ```

-You should see a text similar to this one (if you are using the version CASA 6.2.0):
+You should see a text similar to this one:

 ```
 optional configuration file config.py not found, continuing CASA startup without it